CyberGiant7/ContextAwareSystemProject/README.md

 comprehensive analysis of different zones based on various criteria, making it easier for users to make informed decisions about their next home.

-## Features

-- **Interactive Map**: Explore different zones in Bologna with an interactive map.
-- **Detailed Analysis**: Get detailed information about each zone, including amenities, transportation, and more.
-- **User-Friendly Interface**: Easy-to-use interface designed for a seamless user experience.
-- **Responsive Design**: Optimized for both desktop and mobile devices.

 ## Project Structure

 The project is divided into two main parts: the frontend and the backend.